-This is a more complex machine requiring the patient to wear 5 or 6 different leads.
-This includes belts round the chest and abdomen, a finger probe, leg probe and airway/snoring sensor
+This is a more complex machine requiring the patient to wear five or six different leads.
+This includes belts round the chest and abdomen, a finger probe, leg probe and airway/snoring sensor.

-A soft mask is attached to the CPAP machine which blows air through the nose or nose & mouth into the air passages to stop it collapsing during the night.
+A soft mask is attached to the CPAP machine that blows air through the nose or nose and mouth into the air passages to stop it collapsing during the night.

 There is no overnight stay for a trial of CPAP.
-All patients have a 2 hour appointment which involves:
+All patients have a two-hour appointment that involves:

 - A group teaching session,

 - Demonstration of the CPAP machine and